IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 }
 ```

-## Mocking / Tests
+## Mocking / Tests `AutoMockedContainer`
-`AutoMockedContainer`.
-It will generate mocks for every dependency that you didn't define.
+Sometimes you need to automatically mock all dependencies in container.
+This is what `AutoMockedContainer` is for.

 ```typescript
 import {